What is realistic playing-time expectation for Danny Amendola?

-FOXBOROUGH, Mass. -- Of all the layers of analysis following the New England Patriots losing receiver Julian Edelman to a torn right ACL, the most succinct way to sum it up is this: When there was a "got-to-have-it" play, quarterback Tom Brady usually felt most comfortable looking in Edelman's direction first.
+FOXBOROUGH, Mass. -- Of all the layers of analysis following the New England Patriots losing receiver Julian Edelman to a torn right ACL, the most succinct way to sum it up is this: When there was a "got-to-have-it" play, quarterback Tom Brady usually felt most comfortable looking in Edelman's direction.

-That is a result of the trust built between the two, which was a point that Brady highlighted multiple times Monday in his weekly interview on sports radio WEEI's "Kirk and Callahan" program.
+That is a result of the trust built between the two, which was a point Brady highlighted multiple times Monday in his weekly interview on sports radio WEEI's "Kirk and Callahan" program.

-Thus, it was notable to me that Brady mentioned veteran receiver Danny Amendola first when assessing where the Patriots go from here.
+Thus, it was notable Brady mentioned veteran receiver Danny Amendola first when assessing where the Patriots go from here.
 Brady has a similar level of trust with Amendola, as was evidenced in Super Bowl LI.

 Amendola was projected to be the No. 4 receiver behind Edelman, Chris Hogan and Brandin Cooks, but now moves up the depth chart to either "3A" or "3B" alongside Malcolm Mitchell (who has been slowed by a knee injury this preseason).
 That move comes with a critical question for the team to answer: What is the playing-time tipping point for Amendola to keep him as healthy as possible?

-The Patriots have managed Amendola's playing time carefully in recent years -- hoping to keep him healthy for the long haul -- with the 2016 season a good example of it.
+The Patriots have managed Amendola's playing time carefully in recent years -- hoping to keep him healthy for the long haul -- with the 2016 season a good example.

 Through the first 12 games of 2016, Amendola had averaged 22.1 offensive snaps per game.
 That ranked behind Edelman (57.2 percent), Hogan (49.3) and Mitchell (29.9).

-And it was in that 12th game of the season when the Patriots added to Amendola's responsibilities -- putting him back on punt returns to replace the struggling Cyrus Jones -- that he sustained an ankle injury that kept him out of the final four regular-season games of the year.
+And it was in that 12th game of the season when the Patriots added to Amendola's responsibilities -- putting him back on punt returns to replace the struggling Cyrus Jones -- that he sustained an ankle injury that kept him out of the final four regular-season games.
 With more work for the 5-foot-11, 190-pound Amendola came more injury risk.

-So monitoring Amendola's workload has to be part of the Patriots' mindset this year, and here's what seems like a realistic range to shoot for: 40-50 percent.
+So monitoring Amendola's workload has to be part of the Patriots' mindset, and here's what seems like a realistic range to shoot for: 40-50 percent.

 The 2015 season, which was Amendola's most productive with the Patriots, saw him play 51.5 percent of the offensive snaps.
 He totaled 65 receptions for 648 yards and three touchdowns that year, appearing in 14 games (seven starts).